Gross profit margin: What it is and how to improve yours

 Region

 Costs, expenses, and market forces vary wildly between regions.
-For instance, some countries have higher or lower taxes, and a big-city shop gets more footfall than a shop in a small village.
+For example, some countries have higher or lower taxes, and a shop in a big city gets more customers than one in a small village.

 Business type